Main features / Highlights

-This walk takes in some of the rugged scenery of the Avon Valley National Park on the south side of the Avon River.
+This walk on the south side of the Avon River in Avon Valley National Park is more challenging than the alternative South Side Variation Walk: It is longer (17km versus 15.5km) and has more off-track walking (85% versus 70%).
+There is less than 3.5km (~20%) overlap between the two walks and this walk starts from Homestead Campsite rather than from Bald Hill Campsite.
+The walk takes in some of the rugged scenery of the Park.
 The River runs southwestward through the park, cutting deeply into the granite of the Darling Range (as it has also done about 20km further SW at Walyunga National Park, where it becomes the Swan River).
 The steep slopes of the Avon Valley and its side valleys provide for some good views.

 The Park lies at the northern limit of the jarrah forests and includes a transitional mix of wandoo woodland with jarrah and marri trees.
 There are some short sections of thicker shrubland and tall heath.
 (You may prefer to wear trousers or gaiters to avoid scratches.
 And be aware of ticks!)

 Western Australia’s pioneering surveyor-explorer, John Forrest (later a Premier of W.A.) and his surveying team in early 1878 placed cairns on several observation points near the hill-tops overlooking the valley.
 This walk includes an opportunity to capture some sense of that history by including an optional diversion to the Cairn “OS” site.